 Deep-sea mining refers to the process of retrieving mineral deposits from the ocean floor.
 Unlike traditional mining, which occurs on land or in shallow waters, deep-sea mining targets mineral-rich areas such as hydrothermal vent fields, manganese nodule fields, and seamounts, which can be found at depths of several thousand meters.
 The primary resources sought after are polymetallic nodules, polymetallic sulphides, and cobalt-rich ferromanganese crusts, which contain metals like nickel, copper, cobalt, and rare earth elements vital for electronics, renewable energy technologies, and aerospace industries.

 The technological challenges of operating in such extreme conditions are significant.
 Specialized ships and remotely operated vehicles (ROVs) are required to withstand the high pressure, low temperatures, and darkness of the deep ocean.
-The recovery of minerals involves either scraping, suction, or cutting the seabed, which raises the sediment and creates a plume that can for kilometers.
+The recovery of minerals involves either scraping, suction, or cutting the seabed, which raises the sediment and creates a plume that can travel for kilometers.
 The process is complex and costly, but the potential rewards have attracted a variety of international stakeholders, including small island nations, technology giants, and state-sponsored enterprises, all vying for a share of the ocean’s buried treasures.

 As the world’s demand for minerals grows, spurred by rapid technological advancements and the green revolution, deep-sea mining is increasingly viewed as a future source to complement terrestrial mining.
 However, the industry is still in its infancy, with the International Seabed Authority (ISA) currently developing the regulatory framework that will govern the exploitation of mineral resources in international waters, a process fraught with scientific uncertainty and environmental concerns.